stimulsoft/Samples-ASP.NET-6.0-MVC-Web-Report-Generator/README.md

 * Showing a Report in the Viewer
 * Showing Interactive Reports
 * Using Business Objects in the Report
+* Using a Custom Data Adapter
+* Using the Full-Screen Mode in the Viewer
 * Web Demo

 They are all combined in a Visual Studio solution (.sln-file).